-Note 14 Recent Accounting Pronouncements
+Note 15 Recent Accounting Pronouncements

-In December 2004, FASB issued Statement of Financial Accounting Standards No. 123(R) (SFAS 123(R)), "Share-Based Payment," which requires companies to measure and recognize compensation expense for all stock-based payments at fair value.
-SFAS 123(R) will be effective for Applied beginning with the fourth fiscal quarter of 2005.
-Applied is currently evaluating the impact of SFAS 123(R) to its consolidated financial statements.
+In December 2004, FASB issued SFAS 123R, "Share-Based Payment," which requires companies to measure and recognize compensation expense for all stock-based payments at fair value.
+In April 2005, the Securities and Exchange Commission extended the compliance requirement date of SFAS 123R, with the result that this requirement will be effective for Applied beginning with the first fiscal quarter of 2006.
+Applied is currently evaluating the expected impact of SFAS 123R to its consolidated financial statements.
 See Note 1 for information related to the pro forma effect on Applied's reported net income and net earnings per share of applying the fair value recognition provisions of the previous SFAS 123, "Accounting for Stock-Based Compensation," to stock-based employee compensation.

 In December 2004, FASB issued FASB Staff Position No. 109-2 (FSP 109-2), "Accounting and Disclosure Guidance for the Foreign Earnings Repatriation Provision within the American Jobs Creation Act of 2004."
-The American Jobs Creation Act introduces a special one-time dividends received deduction on the repatriation of certain foreign earnings to a U.S. taxpayer (Repatriation Provision), provided certain criteria are met.
+The American Jobs Creation Act introduced a special one-time tax-rate reduction on the repatriation of certain foreign earnings to a U.S. taxpayer (Repatriation Provision), provided certain criteria are met.
 FSP 109-2 provides accounting and disclosure guidance for the Repatriation Provision.
-Applied has not yet completed its evaluation of the Repatriation Provision.
-However, at this time, the Repatriation Provision is not expected to have a material effect on Applied's provision for income taxes.
+Applied is in the process of reviewing the impact of the Repatriation Provision.